dianachenyu/data-512-a6/README.md

 # A6: Final Project Report
 # User Churn Prediction
 ## Project Goal
 In this project, we use machine learning models to identify customers who are likely to stop using telecommunication service in the future.
-Furthermore, we will analyze top factors that influence user retention.
+Furthermore, we analyze top factors that influence user retention.

 ## Motivation
 Motivation of the study is to find if we can predict user behaviors and check the accuracy of prediction.
 The second motivation is to understand the reasons behind users' behaviors.
 In the future, service providers can use the results to improve their service, attract and retain more customers to stay in the business.